The Death of PLM|

 The complexity is beyond belief.

 It truly is quite shocking that those that are defining PLM have never study the standard document control of the past.
 It is very simple.
 It is also shocking that so many BSME, MSME and PHD's in engineering have dedicate their careers to PLM, MBE and data management.
-Didn't they ever dream of designing spacecraft, aircraft even telephones.
-I have done most of those!
+Didn't they ever dream of designing spacecraft, aircraft even telephones?
+I have worked on those!
 I will tell you, the document control of the past was manned by low paid administrative folks working in a very simple and uncomplicated standard system.

 What do drawing or part revisions consist of?
 You can see that the revisions are not explained, just called revisions.
 They could be for errors, modifications or a new part design.
 The revision is defined by a letter.
 The drawing will have a history of the revisions.
 How could anyone that is devising a new system over look this?